CosmWasm/docs-deprecated/testnets/testnets.md

 Let's start rolling your node and start producing blocks in testnet environment.

+**Before starting**, you can use [CosmWasm/tesnets/devops](https://github.com/CosmWasm/testnets/tree/master/devops) that contains easy setup scripts for wasmd node, faucet, [block explorer](https://github.com/CosmWasm/big-dipper), lcd, nginx etc. Scripts below does the some thing as **devops repo** in essence, just more manual and excludes nginx and system supervisor.
+Feel free to use them.

 First of all make sure you followed the installation steps in [build requirements section](./build-requirements.md).
 You should have the required binaries.
 If you just want to copy and execute the scripts below, make sure to set up environment variables:

 Below is the [coralnet configuration](https://github.com/CosmWasm/testnets/tree/master/coralnet).